Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

 - When this happens, it gets a dpkg error that prevents building the ZFS modules: icp.ko  spl.ko  zavl.ko  zcommon.ko  zfs.ko  zlua.ko  znvpair.ko  zunicode.ko  zzstd.ko... in in the /lib/modules/<kernel_version>/kernel/zfs/ folder, returning an Error code 10.
 - When it does that, it further prevents any other system updates.
-- The ZFS modules will still build without package 'zfs-dkms', manually with package 'zfsutils-linux'.
+- The ZFS modules will still build without package 'zfs-dkms', manually with package 'zfsutils-linux', and update-intiramfs.
 - Uninstalling 'zfs-dkms' itself, without doing anything else, results in a non-bootable system.
 So other things need to go along with that, so that that doesn't happen.
 Or if that does happen, the user needs instructions on how to recover from that.